MingLunHan/CIF-ColDec/README.md

 ### 1. **Data**

 Note that all biasing lists are session-level, because each utterance in one test set shares the same biasing list.
+All our contextual biasing experiments are for open-domain scenarios where biasing phrases appears in any textual context.

 #### a. **LibriSpeech**
 Files in data directory are simulated session-level biasing phrases for test-clean and test-other, respectively.
 Details about LibriSpeech test sets and biasing lists are listed as follows: